 The parameters checked as indicated above were:- cytochrome F420, free RNA, free DNA, muramic acid, polycyclic aromatic hydrocarbon, hydrogen peroxide, serotonin, pyruvate, ammonia, glutamate, cytochrome C, hexokinase, ATP synthase, HMG CoA reductase, digoxin and bile acids.
 Plasma of control subjects showed increased levels of the above mentioned parameters with after incubation for 1 hour and addition of cholesterol substrate resulted in still further significant increase in these parameters.
 The plasma of patients showed similar results but the extent of increase was more.
 The addition of antibiotics to the control plasma caused a decrease in all the parameters while addition of rutile increased their levels.
-The addition of rutile increased their levels but the extent of change was more in patient's sera as compared to controls.
+The addition of antibiotics to the patient's plasma caused a decrease in all the parameters while addition of rutile increased their levels but the extent of change was more in patient's sera as compared to controls.
 The results are expressed in tables 1-7 as percentage change in the parameters after 1 hour incubation as compared to the values at zero time.